Scholarships Deadline is March 15 at noon, annually!

 Tri-Rivers Conservation Foundation is pleased to offer two $1,000 scholarships each year.
 Applicants can apply for both scholarships if they meet the qualifications and can apply and receive the scholarship more than once.

-Rylee Cole is the 2023 recipient of the Paris Scholarship.
-Pictured: Rylee Cole, Beverly Paris & Rich Paris
+Kamdyn Hammond is the 2024 recipient of the Paris Scholarship.
+Pictured: Kamdyn and Beverly Paris

 Paris Family Scholarship